Meadowlarke/Bibliography/Bibliography.md

 173: Funny story about trying to find an "unswinging record" at a Latin music record store.

-174: Eddie Palmieri's "Un Día Bonito" and his complex swing. #Z: This piece has complex microtiming where all of the instuments are in sync, but out of phase.
-For example, the piano regularly plays ahead of the beat, while the bass counteracts this and prevents the tempo from rising by playing a similar amount behind the beat.
-Waterman calls this a "re-triangulation of feel."
+174: Eddie Palmieri's "Un Día Bonito" and his complex swing.

 175: Neat sawtooth diagrams illustrating inter-onset-intervals.